 4. Have the content writer contributed results to their past clients/employers?

 Experience is one of the most important factors for some when they hire content writers.
-If this is the case, be sure to ask how the writer had contributed to their past clients or employers.
+If this is the case, ask how the writer had contributed to their past clients or employers.
 The best content writers don’t just construct cool sentences.
 They often have a business partner mindset; they think about how their work can bring results.
-If the content writer had delivered results to past clients, you know that they are capable of bringing the same results to your business.
+If the content writer had delivered results to past clients, you know that they could get you the same results.

 Ready to Hire a Freelance Content Writer?

 To find the best content writers, go beyond the person’s content writing skills.
 Millions of people out there can write blog posts and articles and any other type of content.
-But by asking these questions, you can guarantee you can hire a content writer who’s right up your alley.
+But by asking these questions, you can guarantee to hire a content writer who’s right up your alley.

 Remember, the best content writers often don’t come cheap.
-Some companies think they can get a knowledgeable, competent, and timely content writer for $0.5 per word.
+Some companies think they can get a knowledgeable, competent, and timely content writer for 5 cents per word.
 While it’s possible, they are hard to come by.